Are you looking to draft a robust and cohesive international travel policy for your employees?

 Why should your business have an international travel policy for employees

-All established companies have an international travel policy for employees, but what about smaller companies?
+All established companies have an international travel policy for employees, but what about small businesses?
 Do they require one?

 When you have a well-defined travel policy in place,